 2 | KHRKTR

-Since for ever and ever the suit has been part of the work atmosphere within certain companies.
+Since for ever and ever the suit has been part of the work atmosphere within certain companies, some of the best come from the Custom Suit baltimore md designs.
 Although it’s been around for ages, the modern casual men started to do something different.
 Only a jeans, blouse and a jacket would do.
 KHRKTR, which got started by Stefan Compeer and Melvin Spaargaren, investigated it and answered it with heir new clothing label.
 A casual tailored dutch menswear brand which would facilitate the working man 5 days a week from breakfast to bar.

 The fact, given by the two owners of the label, about there not being a brand that offers what they do makes them unique in the market.
 Compeer and Spaargarden who both already worked for major brands like Tommy Hilfiger, Van Gils and Suitsupply are telling the there won’t be any tie’s or suits in the collection and the price range will be around €70 to €400.
 KHRKTR that like to be transparent and sustainable will be sold at big department stores and throughout online webshops.
 Although they didn’t launch any collection it’s definitely a Dutch menswear brand to watch.